turnerbenjamin/grid-cove/docs/proposal/proposal.md

 ## Introduction

-Grid Cove is an application that allows users to create and solve griddler/nonogram puzzles.
+Grid Cove is an application that allows users to create and solve griddler, aka nonogram, puzzles.
 Below is a simple example of a solved puzzle.
 The number clues indicate a pattern of filled cells.
 For example, the first row has a clue of 3 and requires 3, contiguous, filled cells in that row.

 <!-- markdownlint-disable-next-line -->
 <img src="./images/griddler-example.png" alt="drawing" style="width:200px;"/>